decipher-cs/-React-Task-Tracker/README.md

 - [ ] Add link to backend in readme and vice versa.
 - [x] Put catch blocks on the fetch api throughout the code.
 - [ ] Add pagination.
+  - [ ] Pagination shouldn't break filter system.
+Check if it does.
+  - [ ] Pagination should auto-switch to the previous page when last item on the current page is deleted.
 - [x] Setup corn on the backend.
 - [ ] Add function to sycn everything with server with a manual button press or with a snackbar prompt asking to do so on data inconsistency.
+- [ ] MySQL database is the same for every user.

 ### Improvements I could have made